36 Things to do in Raleigh, NC

 The entrance to the park can be found at 8801 Glenwood Avenue Raleigh, NC.

-The first public park in NC, Pullen Park gives it's visitors a lot of teriffic things to do such as a playground, swing sets, sand areas, lighted tennis courts, two ball fields, picnic areas, paddle boats.
+The first public park in NC, Pullen Park gives its visitors a lot of terrific things to do such as a playground, swing sets, sand areas, lighted tennis courts, two ball fields, picnic areas, paddle boats.
 The park also offers amusement rides such as a carousel and a red caboose for kids to explore.
-Additionally the park also has a theatre, an arts center, and an aquatics center.
+Additionally, the park also has a theatre, an arts center, and an aquatics center.
 This is great family fun for anyone in Raleigh!

 If you're visiting Raleigh, we highly recommend checking out a Carolina Hurricanes game!